 Playback Theatre itself was first developed by Jonathan Fox, Jo Salas, and the other members of the original company in 1975.
 In performances, audience members are invited to tell stories from their lives and watch as they are played back with action and music.
 The Playback Theatre method is now practiced in 70 countries worldwide to build dialogue, connection, and change.
 Jo Salas founded Hudson River Playback Theatre in 1990 as the original company was coming to a close.
 Hudson River Playback Theatre’s company members have backgrounds in professional theatre and music, social work, education, and community action.
 Learn more about what we can offer your school, community, or organization.

-STORIES RISING VIDEO!
+STORIES RISING video

 A month after the first worldwide One Billion Rising event in 2013, Hudson River Playback Theatre presented a community performance called Stories Rising.
 This story was told by one of the local organizers of One Billion Rising, and enacted on the spot by Hudson River Playback Theatre’s performers.
 The videographer, Marjorie Berman, added family photos from the teller during the editing process.
 STORIES RISING 2013